Duranson1/Syncretic/README.md

 ### Important Notes
 - **This modpack will not work out of the box - you will need to install an instance of the latest version of Babric (Beta Fabric) from their [download site](https://babric.github.io/use/installer/) for your respective launcher, then drag-and-drop the mods, configs, custom-music and main-menu-theme folders from Syncretic into the folder for your Babric instance**
+- This pack is designed specifically for use with MultiMC and its forks, and function is not guaranteed with any other launcher
 - Requires Java 17
 - While this modpack is compatible with exisiting vanilla b1.7.3 worlds, practice regular backups as this still does remain a modified version of a very old game :)
 - Multiplayer is largely untested and not guaranteed to work